 What do the lights mean on the AirPod case?

-What to do if it randomly starts and stops playing music?
+What to do if music randomly starts and stops playing?

 If AirPods start and stop playing music randomly, try disabling “automatic ear detection” in the bluetooth settings menu.